Official results were originally due by December 20, 2018, but were postponed.

 - Independent(s): Non-partisans*

-* Afghanistan's SNTV system makes political parties’ participating nearly impossible, as any alliance that existed would have to run its own candidates against each other.
+* Afghanistan's SNTV system makes political parties’ participating difficult, as any alliance that existed would have to run its own candidates against each other.
 There is usually a very high number of candidates competing for a much smaller number of seats.
 This allows many candidates to be elected with only a very small percentage of total votes cast.
 Candidates may identify with parties, but parties cannot participate as such.

 Population and number of registered voters: